DeepMIALab/EndoSLAM/README.md

 ## Reference

-If you find our work useful in your research or if you use parts of this code please consider citing our paper and our dataset:
+If you find our work useful in your research or if you use parts of this code please consider citing our paper:

 ```
 @article{OZYORUK2021102058,